branchgabriel/Red-Pencil-Promo-Code-Kata/README.md

 TDD exercise using the following requirements

 A red pencil promotion starts due to a price reduction.
-The price has to be reduced by at least 5% but at most bei 30% and the previous price had to be stable for at least 30 days.
+The price has to be reduced by at least 5% but at most be 30% The previous price had to be stable for at least 30 days.

 A red pencil promotion lasts 30 days as the maximum length.

 If the price is further reduced during the red pencil promotion the promotion will not be prolonged by that reduction.
 If the price is increased during the red pencil promotion the promotion will be ended immediately.
 If the price if reduced during the red pencil promotion so that the overall reduction is more than 30% with regard to the original price, the promotion is ended immediately.